Chemical Reactions: Actual and Theoretical Yields

 your instructor.
 Paste the report in an email.

-For people in Blackboard you will normally submit an equiz for your report.
+For people in Canvas you will submit an equiz inside Canvas for your report.

 Chemical Reactions Report Sheet